agombert/textcat/README.md

 First we use only the labels predicted by the BERT fineted model.
 So we use exactly the same method as in the section on spaCy textcat.

-We outperformed first model from 4.5% !
+We outperformed first model by 13% on hatred speech datasets and 4.5% on the wine datasets !
 We still are below the BERT from a significagive margin, but we should add the loig probs to the loss function to try to improve the model.
 And the size of the model is a bit higher from the first textcat spaCy classifier we had.